-- 9. In November 2020 Nottingham and Nottinghamshire Clinical Commissioning Group and partners undertook a System Optimisation Programme, led by NHS England and Improvement.
+- 17. In November 2020 Nottingham and Nottinghamshire CCG and partners undertook a System Optimisation Programme, led by NHS England and Improvement.
 The process reviewed how the local mental health system supports children against 10 'good practice' domains.
 The findings of the programme have been used to inform an action plan that sits underneath the Local Transformation Plan.
-Key actions that the Children and Young People's Mental Health Executive will oversee are: - developing a system wide access policy - developing a consistent menu of evidence based, digital interventions - developing single branding for all CAMHS, based on a many providers, one system approach - developing a common language around mental health, through embedding the THRIVE model.
-The THRIVE model ensures young people are supported to thrive by a variety of prevention and promotion initiatives in the community, along with more specialist support when needed - contributing to the children and young people's element of a shared Integrated Care System wide all ages mental health workforce strategy - further developing co-production work - strengthening young adults transition arrangements.
+Key actions that the CYP MH Executive will oversee are; - developing a system wide access policy - developing a consistent menu of evidence based, digital interventions - developing single branding for all CAMHS, based on a many providers, one system approach - developing a common language around mental health, through embedding the THRIVE model - contributing to the children and young people's element of a shared ICS wide all ages mental health workforce strategy - further developing co-production work - strengthening young adults transition arrangements.